As we pointed out in our previous article on the wonders of NDI, it can do a lot of things with very little.

 It’s actually really quite simple but there’s a couple steps you need to have sorted first.

 You will need to ensure you know what you destination frame rate is first.
-On Tricaster this will tell you at the top of the project, for OBS and Wirecast etc this is determined by the settings.
+On Tricaster this will tell you at the top of the project, for OBS, Wirecast, and Vmix, this is determined by the settings.

 Ensure your camera or feed is set to that frame rate and then connect the converter box to the camera via SDI or HDMI.